-From Bridgetown, Barbados, West Indies Prince Hall was born free.
+From Bridgetown, Barbados, West Indies, Prince Hall was born free.
 His father, Thomas Prince Hall, was a white Englishman, and his mother a free Black French woman.
-In 1765, at the age of 17, he worked his passage on a ship to Boston, where he was a leather-worker, a trade learned from his father.
+In 1765, at 17, he worked his passage on a ship to Boston, where he was a leather worker, a trade learned from his father.

 Not much is known of Hall's life before the Revolutionary War.
 He was the slave of William Hall of Boston.
-Eight years later he had acquired real estate and qualified to vote.
+Eight years later, he had acquired real estate and qualified to vote.
 He later became a preacher in the Methodist Church in Cambridge.
 His son, Primus, was born in 1756 to Delia, a servant in another household.
-In 1762, at the age of 27, Hall joined the Congregational Church, and soon after, married an enslaved woman named Sarah Ritchie.
+In 1762, at 27, Hall joined the Congregational Church and soon after married an enslaved woman named Sarah Ritchie.
 Eight years later, after Sarah's death, he married Flora Gibbs of Gloucester.